 These two pre-conference panel discussions, which will be FREE to attend, take place on the morning of Thursday, March 26 at NPE2015, in Orlando, FL.
 The panels will run consecutively between 9 am-12 pm, just prior to the IDSA South District Design Conference.
-For more information on these free sessions, contact Bob Grace at email@example.com or 330.289.9488 or sign up here.
+For more information on these free sessions, contact Bob Grace at firstname.lastname@example.org or 330.289.9488.
 You can also register separately for the IDSA South District Design Conference.

 Session 1: Bridging the Communication Gap: How to ‘Talk Designer’